sebastianbergmann/money/CONTRIBUTING.md

 - **Consider our release cycle** - We follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.

-- **Create feature branches** - Do not ask us to pull from your master branch.
+- **Create topic branches** - Do not ask us to pull from your master branch.

 - **One pull request per feature** - If you want to do more than one thing, please send multiple pull requests.